Specialisms

 - Post-graduate certificate in health care research, Sheffield Hallam University (1992).

-- British Association Occupational Therapists (BAOT).
+- British Association of Occupational Therapists (BAOT).

 - Health and Care Professions Council (HCPC).